Cranial Nerve Chart

 Can this Cranial Nerve Chart be used on a computer?

 Yes.
 If your team relies on computers to record your information instead of printing copies of the chart, you can still use it.
-The PDF file has interactable parts like the checkboxes and the fillable fields.
+The PDF file has interactable parts, such as checkboxes and fillable fields.

 Join 10,000+ teams using Carepatron to be more productive